 Hawaii became the 50th state in 1959 and is the only state located in Oceania and not in the Americas.
 This means you can visit a state and be immersed in a culture that is completely different from the mainland culture you are familiar with.

-Many of the islanders maintain their Polynesian heritage so a visit to Hawaii can be like a visit to the French Polynesia, no passport required.
+Many of the islanders maintain their Polynesian heritage so a visit to Hawaii can be like a visit to French Polynesia, no passport required.
 Hit up a Luau and spend some time exploring the different islands for an amazing adventure.

-The long stretch of islands that leave the USA mainland and form the Florida Keys is as exotic as you can get without flying from the states to an island.
-These islands are officially part of the state of Florida and the vibe will leave you wondering if you haven’t been transported to the Caribbean.
+The long stretch of islands that leave the USA mainland and from the Florida Keys is as exotic as you can get without flying from the states to an island.
+There are several islands to drive through in the keys but these are some of the greatest: Key Largo, Islamorada, and Key West.

 The most famous is the island of Key West, holding the title of the southernmost point in the continental USA.
 The island is only 90 miles north of Cuba and is surrounded by the insanely beautiful turquoise water of the Caribbean sea.